Trial Search Results

 2. Participant has a concomitant bacterial respiratory infection as documented by a

 respiratory culture with microbiologic growth.
-NOTE: Subjects on empirical antibiotic
+NOTE: Participants on empirical

-treatment for possible but unproven bacterial pneumonia, but who are positive for
+antibiotic treatment for possible but unproven bacterial pneumonia, but who are

 3. Has previously received camostat mesilate within the past 30 days.